Seventh-day Adventist eschatology: Image of Daniel 2

 The background to Adventist eschatology is found in the book of Daniel, which has strong thematic and literary links to Revelation.
 A key passage is the interpretation of king Nebuchadnezzar's vision of a statue in Daniel 2.
 The sequence of world kingdoms is interpreted by Adventists as representing in turn Babylonia, Medo-Persia, Greece, and Rome (pagan Rome and later papal Rome).
 The feet of iron and clay in the vision are understood to represent the nations of Europe subsequent to the breakup of the Roman empire.
 The Seventh-day Adventists follow the Historicist interpretation of the statue.

-This interpretation is not unique to Adventists and was held by many expositors in the 18th and 19th centuries.
+This interpretation is not unique to Adventists and was held by multiple expositors in the 18th and 19th centuries.

-Since iron and clay are materials that cannot form a durable structure, Adventist scholars interpret this as the many short-lived attempts throughout European history to form a large empire such as the Holy Roman Empire, Napoleonic France, Nazi Germany, The European Union.
+Since iron and clay are materials that cannot form a durable structure, Adventist scholars interpret this as the multiple short-lived attempts throughout European history to form an empire such as the Holy Roman Empire, Napoleonic France, Nazi Germany, The European Union.